Since we started in 2006 we have ensured that the City Centre Businesses voice is heard and listened to at local, regional and national levels.

-As part of Welsh Government Task & Finish Groups helped secure £243,000 of seed funding for more BIDs to be created pan-Wales as well as advising on a new rate relief schemes that reduced costs for relevant businesses that meet the criteria securing over £290,000 in benefit for BID businesses.
+As part of Welsh Government Task & Finish Groups, we secured £243,000 of seed funding for more BIDs to be created pan-Wales as well as advising on a new rate relief schemes that reduced costs for relevant businesses that meet the criteria securing over £290,000 in benefit for BID businesses.
 We have also facilitated and supported the Welsh Government broadband voucher scheme securing £30,000 direct benefit for BID Businesses improving online presence and connectivity.

-We have been and continue to be part of the hugely exciting £1.3 Billion Swansea Bay City Regions board and pillar support groups ensuring BID businesses voice is heard and recognised at these exciting times for the BID area regeneration.
-We work hard to ensure BID area businesses are as informed as possible concerning the regeneration works which are now underway.
+We have been and continue to be part of the hugely exciting £1.3 Billion Swansea Bay City Regions board and new Economic Strategy support groups ensuring BID businesses voice is heard and recognised at these exciting times for the BID area regeneration.
+We work hard to ensure BID area businesses are as informed as possible concerning the regeneration works of which £390 million worth is now underway.

 We also provide vacant unit virtual vinyling schemes and frontage redressing that improve the aesthetics of the BID area whilst also helping recruit new tenants.
 This works with our professional service information pack that includes foot flow data, demographics, dwell time, travel distance, hot spots, population, shopper profile and regeneration information which we provide free to landlords and agents who then distribute to clients showing an interest in a BID area vacant unit they have or are managing.